irakr/SIC-assembler/README.md

 Using assembler:
 - Go to the directory modules/assembler/ and run the command:
 	$ make --file=make_asm.mk
 - After the build operation, the executable binary file for the assembler module will be available in the directory 'SIC-assembler/bin/' which is again inside a directory where you have downloaded the package.
+- Although, the executable must have been already built.
+So you may not have to perform the above steps if there is a file 'sasm' in the bin/ directory.

 # How to use
 - Write any program in SIC(not SIC/XE) assembly language first and save it with an extension 'xyz.sic'.
 Eg: sum.sic